 - Shake excess water, and dry hands using a dry clean towel.

 Wound cleaning is not that complicated, you just need to show them the circular motion of cleaning the wound (wiping from the center outward in circulation motion, just like making a swirl).
 To make this more interesting, you make use of catsup or food coloring so that the wound would look more realistic.

 What they will learn?
 They will learn how to prevent further spread of microorganisms since the manner of cleaning is not towards the cut or abrasion, which also implies that we are not adding more germs to the wound.

 Auscultating for the Heartbeat

-It would be fun if your kids wear scrub suit or white coat, it will make them feel the role they are portraying.
-Auscultation is one of the very common thing that kids do in they pretend play.
+It would be fun if your kids wear a scrub suit or white coat, it will make them feel the role they are portraying.
+Auscultation is one of the very common things that kids do in they pretend to play.
 So why not really teach our kids how to properly auscultate.

 What will they learn?
 In this activity, kids can better appreciate and understand the function heart, because they can actually hear how it pumps as it distributes the oxygenated blood to our systems.
 Since they are still young, there isn’t any malice if you teach them where exactly heartbeat can be best heard (apex of the heart or just under your left nipple).

 Checking how to feel the pulse is perfect, after teaching proper auscultation because it’s relevant to the function of the heart (facilitating blood circulation).

 What will they learn?
 They can learn about a normal and strong and fast pulse.
 For them to see the difference, let them feel their pulse while at rest.
 It is important to remind them that they must be steady and still for them to feel the pulsation.
 Then after palpating their pulse, let them do 10 jumping jacks, or merely run around the house for a few seconds then let them feel their pulse again.
 This time, they must feel that the pulsation is faster and stronger as compared to their rest state.